 Strokes happen when a blood vessel in your brain bursts or something cuts of your brain’s blood supply.
 This causes brain cells to start dying within minutes, which can damage the parts of your brain responsible for memory, language, and emotion.

 Researchers aren’t sure about the exact cause of emotional lability after a stroke.
-However, the most popular theory suggests it’s related to damage to the connections between the brainstem and frontal lobes.
+However, the most suggests it’s related to damage to the connections between the brainstem and frontal lobes.